devanshsingh15/Library-Management-System-Using-JAVA/README.md

 -Creating a simple console-based user interface -Understanding the basics of service-oriented architecture in Java

-## 📁 File
--StackInWebBrowsers.java — contains the main implementation.
--StackInWebBrowsersDriver.java — contains all the driver implementation.

 ### 🚀 Possible Future Enhancements
 -Add Admin functionalities (like removing a user, checking history) -Implement fine calculation for late returns